World to come

 The world to come, age to come, heaven on Earth, and the Kingdom of God are eschatological phrases reflecting the belief that the current world or current age is flawed or cursed and will be replaced in the future by a better world, age, or paradise.

-The concept is related to but differs from the concepts of heaven or the afterlife in that heaven is another place or state of existence generally seen as above the world, and the afterlife is generally an individual's continued existence after death.
+The concept is related to, but differs from, the concepts of heaven or the afterlife in that heaven is another place or state of existence generally seen as above the world, and the afterlife is generally an individual's continued existence after death.

 The following section reviews religions chronologically by date of the composition of various religious texts, from oldest to most recent, although the chronology of ancient religions is not known with certainty.
 Later dates are more certain than earlier dates.

 Zoroastrian eschatology

 In Zoroastrian eschatology, the world to come is the frashokereti, where the saoshyant will bring about a resurrection of the dead in the bodies they had before they died.
 This is followed by a last judgment.
 The yazatas Airyaman and Atar will melt the metal in the hills and mountains, and the molten metal will then flow across the earth like a river.
 All humankind—both the living and the resurrected dead—will be required to wade through that river, but for the righteous (ashavan) it will seem to be a river of warm milk, while the wicked will be burned.
 The river will then flow down to hell, where it will annihilate Angra Mainyu and the last vestiges of wickedness in the universe.
-The saoshyant is first mentioned as a savior in the Yashts written around 625 and 225 BCE.
+The saoshyant is first mentioned as a savior in the Yashts written around 625 and 225 BCE, according to some interpretations.

 Jewish eschatology

-There is no evidence of Jewish belief in a personal afterlife, with reward or punishment, until after 200 BCE.